DE-RSTC: A rational secure two-party computation protocol based on direction entropy: Information exchange protocol based on direction entropy

 Specifically, in round $t\in\left\{1,2,\cdots,n\right\}$, the following four situations occur:

-Case 1: If the player $P_1$ chooses the cooperation strategy $C$, the direction vector of the entropy in the direction of $P_1$ is positive, and since the probability of $P_1$ choosing cooperation is $\mu$, the event with the probability $\mu$ provides positive information with a quantity of ${\mu}log\dfrac{1}{\mu}$.
-In the $t$-th round, the direction vector of the direction entropy $P_1$ is positive, and the direction entropy value of $P_1$ is also positive.
-The direction value of $P_1$ in the $t$-th round is greater than the direction deletion value in the $t-1$ round, and we record the $t$-th The entropy value of the direction of the wheel is $H(dir_\mu^t)\ge H(dir_\mu^{t-1})$.
+Case 1: If $P_1$ chooses a cooperative strategy, the direction vector of its direction entropy is positive.
+At the same time, events with probability $\mu$ provide positive information with a quantity of ${\mu}log\dfrac{1}{\mu}$ because $P_1$ chooses a cooperative strategy with probability $\mu$.
+In short, in the $t$-th round, the direction value of $P_1$ in the $t$-th round is greater than the direction deletion value in the $t-1$ round, i.e.,$H(dir_t)> H(dir_{t-1})$.

-Case 2: If the player $P_1$ chooses the non-cooperation strategy $D$, the direction vector of the entropy in the direction of $P_1$ is negative, and since the probability of $P_1$ choosing cooperation is $1-\mu$, the event with the probability $1-\mu$ provides positive information with a quantity of ${-(1-\mu)}log\dfrac{1}{(1-\mu)}$.
-In the $t$-th round, the direction vector of the direction entropy is negative, and the direction entropy value of $P_1$ is also negative.
-The direction entropy value of $P_1$ in the $t$-th round is greater than the direction deletion value in the $t-1$ round, and we record the $t$-th The entropy value of the direction of the wheel is $H(dir_\mu^t)< H(dir_\mu^{t-1})$.
+Case 2: If $P_1$ chooses a non-cooperative strategy, the direction vector of its direction entropy is negative.
+At the same time, events with probability $1-\mu$ provide positive information with a quantity of ${-(1-\mu)}log\dfrac{1}{(1-\mu)}$ because $P_1$ chooses a cooperative strategy with probability $1-\mu$.
+In short, in the $t$-th round, the direction value of $P_1$ in the $t$-th round is less than the direction deletion value in the $t-1$ round, i.e.,$H(dir_t)\le H(dir_{t-1})$.

-Case 3: If the player $P_2$ chooses the cooperation strategy $C$, the direction vector of the entropy in the direction of $P_2$ is positive, and since the probability of $P_2$ choosing cooperation is $\nu$, the event with the probability $\nu$ provides positive information with a quantity of ${\nu}log\dfrac{1}{\nu}$.
-In the $t$-th round, the direction vector of the direction entropy $P_2$ is positive, and the direction entropy value of $P_2$ is also positive.
-The direction value of $P_2$ in the $t$-th round is greater than the direction deletion value in the $t-1$ round, and we record the $t$-th The entropy value of the direction of the wheel is $H(dir_\nu^t)\ge H(dir_\nu^{t-1})$.
+Case 3: If $P_2$ chooses a cooperative strategy, the direction vector of its direction entropy is positive.
+At the same time, events with probability $\nu$ provide positive information with a quantity of ${\nu}log\dfrac{1}{\nu}$ because $P_2$ chooses a cooperative strategy with probability $\nu$.
+In short, in the $t$-th round, the direction value of $P_2$ in the $t$-th round is greater than the direction deletion value in the $t-1$ round, i.e.,$H(dir_t)> H(dir_{t-1})$.